 After mixing the indigo paste, I placed in a hot water bath.
 I do this because it goes on easier when it’s warm and I also like the way it feels on my scalp.

-After applying the indigo, I pinned my hair in two sections and covered with a disposable cap.
+After applying the indigo, I pinned my hair in two sections and covered it with a disposable cap.

 You can see the blue-black colour shining through in the picture below as it stains my hair.